TYPO3-Headless/headless_news/README.md

 Install extension using composer\
 ``composer require friendsoftypo3/headless_news``

+and then, include Typoscript template, and you are ready to go.

 ## Development
 Development for this extension is happening as part of the TYPO3 PWA initiative, see https://typo3.org/community/teams/typo3-development/initiatives/pwa/